 Every year, Congress authorizes and appropriates additional funding to ensure our training is covered for the coming year.
-In Fiscal Year 2020, the entire 13,000-member Naval Sea Cadet Corps will probably receive just $1.7M in federal funds, but the Sea Cadet Legislative Affairs team will be requesting additional $4.3M in funding through an authorizations and appropriations request.
+In Fiscal Year 2022, the entire 13,000-member Naval Sea Cadet Corps will probably receive just $1.7M in federal funds, but the Sea Cadet Legislative Affairs team will be requesting additional $4.3M in funding through an authorizations and appropriations request.
 As budget negotiators make a final decision, you can write your senators and representative to ask for their help in ensuring the Sea Cadets receive the additional $4.3M in funding.
 Additionally, this year we are asking for Bill Language to modify 32 U.S. Code § 508 - Assistance for certain youth and charitable organizations to allow for National Guard support of the Sea Cadets on National Guard bases as offered to other youth programs.

-1. Find your senator or representative by clicking here and typing in your zip code.
+1. Find your Senator or Representative by clicking here and typing in your address.